anyshake/homepage/docs/project_overview.md

 ---
 sidebar_position: 1
-title: Getting Started with AnyShake
+title: Overview of AnyShake Project
-slug: get-started
+slug: project-overview
 ---

 ## What is AnyShake?